 While on vacation in Portugal during the fall of 2005, Rich was walking along the Douro River in Porto and heard the familiar sounds of rowing.
 This was the catalyst that drove him back to rowing and an online search led him to the website for Gentle Giant Rowing.
 Growing up in Everett and as a current resident of Somerville, the location on the Mystic and Malden Rivers was perfect and it excited him to see that the club was so close to home and joined the club.
 When he lined up to carry the boat to the river and put "hands on" for the first time in 12 years, he was instantly hooked back into the sport.

 Rich has competed in several regattas with Gentle Giant Rowing including the Head of the Charles.
 His enthusiasm for the sport and the club allowed him to become a coach for the Malden High School Rowing Team as well as the Gentle Giant Juniors.
-Rich also serves as GGRC’s Program Director.
-Rich is currently employed by Cutter Consortium in Arlington, MA and CBS Radio as a producer for WBMX, Mix 104.1.
-He lives in the Winter Hill neighborhood of Somerville with his wife Célia.
+Rich also serves as GGRC’s Program Director, is currently a member of the Head of the Charles Race Committee, and is a licensed US Rowing Assistant Referee.
+Rich is currently employed by Cutter Consortium in Arlington, MA and lives in the Winter Hill neighborhood of Somerville with his wife Célia.

 Karen learned to row with a community program in Philadelphia in 2001.
 A year later, she relocated to the Boston area and discovered GGRC through its website.
 She enjoys competing in both Spring and Fall races and serves as co-chair of the Race Committee.
 She also serves as team photographer for most events.